gnonhouaDev/gnonhouaDev/README.md

-# 👋 Salut, je suis Ouattara Ngolo !
+# 👋 Hi, I'm Ouattara Ngolo!

-Je suis étudiant en développement passionné par le monde du code, et je m'immerge actuellement dans l'apprentissage du JavaScript,Php,css etd'autres technologies.
-Je suis ouvert à la collaboration avec des développeurs du monde entier pour créer quelque chose de génial ! 😊
+I'm a development student with a passion for the world of code, and I'm currently immersing myself in learning JavaScript,Php,css andother technologies.
+I'm open to collaborating with developers from all over the world to create something awesome! 😊

-## 🚀 À propos de moi
+## 🚀 About me

-- 📚 Étudiant en développement
+- 📚 Development student
-- 💻 Actuellement en train d'apprendre JavaScript,php,etc...
+- 💻 Currently learning JavaScript,php,etc....
-- 🌐 Ouvert à la collaboration et à l'apprentissage
+- 🌐 Open to collaboration and learning
-- 🎯 Objectif : Explorer de nouvelles technologies et contribuer à des projets passionnants
+- 🎯 Goal: Explore new technologies and contribute to exciting projects.

-## 🛠️ Compétences
+## 🛠️ Skills

 - HTML, CSS
-- JavaScript (en cours d'apprentissage)
+- JavaScript (currently being learned)
 - php
 - vuejs
 - xd

-## 🤝 Collaborons ensemble !
+## 🤝 Let's work together!

-Je serais ravi de travailler sur des projets intéressants et d'apprendre en collaborant avec d'autres développeurs talentueux.
-Si vous avez des idées ou des projets auxquels je pourrais contribuer, n'hésitez pas à me contacter !
+I'd love to work on interesting projects and learn by collaborating with other talented developers.
+If you have any ideas or projects I could contribute to, please don't hesitate to contact me!

-## 📬 Comment me joindre
+## 📬 How to reach me

 - 📧 gnonhouangoloouattara@gmail.com
 - 💼 https://www.linkedin.com/in/gnonhoua-n-golo-nouhoun-ouattara-074806220/
-N'hésitez pas à me contacter pour discuter de tout projet intéressant ou simplement pour échanger des idées.
-Ensemble, créons quelque chose de génial ! 🚀
+Feel free to contact me to discuss any interesting project or simply to exchange ideas.
+Let's create something great together! 🚀